odoo/documentation/odoo_sh/advanced/containers.rst

   odoo-addons-master-1=>

 **Be careful !**
+`Use transactions <https://www.postgresql.org/docs/current/static/sql-begin.html>`_ (*BEGIN...COMMIT/ROLLBACK*)
-Use transactions (*BEGIN...COMMIT/ROLLBACK*) for every *sql* requests leading to changes (*UPDATE*, *DELETE*, *ALTER*, ...), especially for your production database.
+for every *sql* statements leading to changes (*UPDATE*, *DELETE*, *ALTER*, ...), especially for your production database.

-It happens to be distracted, and the transaction mechanism may save you.
-Indeed, it gives you the opportunity to rollback your changes in case you make a mistake.
+The transaction mechanism is your safety net in case of mistake.
+You simply have to rollback your changes to revert your database to its previous state.

 For example, it may happen that you forget to set your *WHERE* condition.